ji-zai/personal-site/content/essays/seek-truth.md

 ---

-### The mind is fundamentally addictive

-- This is why intellectually understanding what to do will not enable us to act on it if our conditioning is too difficult to override.

----

 ### A belief is an addiction

 - This is
+- This is why intellectually understanding what to do will not enable us to act on it if our conditioning is too difficult to override.

 ---

 ### Conditioning can be blinding

+(Introduce the concept of depth of conditioning)

-- (this also means that we are blind to the conditoining itself).
+- (this also means that we are blind to the conditioning itself).
 - Map back to the tree search
 - If the conditioning is too deeply rooted, it will blind you.
 - Schlep blindness.